baconjs/bacon.js/README.md

 `property.onValue(f)` similar to eventStream.onValue, except that also pushes the initial value of the property.

+`property.onEnd(f)` subscribes a callback to stream end.
+The function will be called when the source stream of the property ends.

 `property.combine(f, property2)` combines the latest values of the two properties using a two-arg function.